ferasbg/crypton/src/README.md

 # Crypton: Adversarially Robust Federated Optimization with Neural Structured Learning
 The purpose of this work is to build an adversarially robust federated system by utilizing adaptive and non-adaptive federated optimization techniques, as well as optimizing the adversarial regularization techniques used at the client-level in order to build a robust trusted aggregator model.
 More specifically, we aim to use neural structured learning and adaptive federated optimization together to build an adversarially robust federated learning system that can adapt to heterogeneous, sparse, and perturbed data that would be faced in a production-level federated environment.

+The connection can dilute the focus of what is being changed and what the system aims to solve.
+Simply put, adaptivity is assumed to reduce the number of model updates, and adversarial regularization with respect to what's being tested, exists for the purpose of meshing adv. augmentation of sorts with an adaptive strategy that aggregates the adversarial client model gradients to make the server model robust against surface variations and variations of corruptions and perturbations as a whole.

 ## Objective
 - Execute experimental configurations to assess the most optimal configuration for a production-level federated system that is robust against adversarial attacks fixed by norm type and norm values.
 Though it's not fixed to norm type nor norm value.
 Attack vectors aren't limited to adversarial examples (adv. input generation).